Airline Operations Solutions

 • Two patents at Boeing: 2009 US Patent #7,565,331 Cost Assessment Methodology for Airline Delay & Disruption;

-2020 US Patent #10,665,114 Aircraft Fuel Optimization Analytics
+2020 US Patent #10,665,114 Aircraft Fuel Optimization Analytics.
+Also, two additional patents pending

 • One earlier patent at Texas Instruments: 1989 US Patent #5,182,793 Symbolic Spreadsheet software tool and methodology for Operations Decision Support, which led to the creation of a family of knowledge-based decision